kescardoso/datasetbucket/README.md

 ## Connect MongoDB with Flask via flask-pymongo

-### Flask-PyMongo is a 3rd-party library that helps connect the MongoDB database and the datasetbucket application by using a database url
+Flask-PyMongo is a 3rd-party library that helps connect the MongoDB database and the datasetbucket application by using a database url.
+On the vscode terminal, install:

-1. On the terminal:

-    `pip3 install flask-pymongo`
+1. `pip3 install flask-pymongo`

-    `pip3 install dnspython`
+2. `pip3 install dnspython`

-    `pip3 freeze > requirements.txt`
+3. `pip3 freeze > requirements.txt`

-# Style and UX/UI Rules

-## This project uses the Materialize front-end framework
+## Technologies used

+- Python - an interpreted, high-level and general-purpose programming language, great for data base structured projects
+- Pip - a package manager for Python, that allows developers to install and manage additional libraries and dependencies that are not distributed as part of the standard library.
+- Flask - a Python framework that depends on the Jinja template engine and the Werkzeug WSGI toolkit
+- MongoDB - a document database (stores data in JSON-like documents) with a horizontal, scale-out architecture that can support huge volumes of both data and traffic.
-(Materialize)[https://materializecss.com/] is a modern front-end framework (responsive and mobile-first, similar to Bootstrap) that helps developers build a stylish and responsive application.
+- [Materialize](https://materializecss.com/) - a modern front-end framework (responsive and mobile-first, similar to Bootstrap) that helps developers build a stylish and responsive application.
+- Git - a version control system for for source code management; it allows tracking file changes and coordinating work on those files among multiple people and machines.
+- GitHub - a code hosting platform for version control and collaboration.
+It lets developers work remotely and together on projects from anywhere.